ga4gh/vrs-python/README.md

 PostgreSQL is required for UTA.
 Ensure that PostgreSQL is installed on your system.
 You can download and install PostgreSQL from [here](https://www.postgresql.org/download/) or [install using Homebrew](#install-postgresql-using-homebrew).

-There are additional [setup help docs](https://github.com/ga4gh/vrs-python/tree/2.x/docs/setup_help) for additional assistance.
+There are [macOS docs](https://github.com/ga4gh/vrs-python/tree/2.x/docs/setup_help) for additional assistance.

 ### Install PostgreSQL using Homebrew